DataDog/hiring-engineers/answers.md

         ![Alt Text](https://raw.github.com/AndyL77/hiring-engineers/solutions-engineer/img/InstallDDAgentFinal.png)
     + d) Upon completion, go back to the Datadog installation page and there will be a notification that the Datadog agent is now collecting metrics.
-7) In Datadog UI go to *Dashboard* tab and select dashboard *System Overview* to get the metrics collected by the agent.
+7) In Datadog UI navigation bar go to *Dashboard* tab and select dashboard *System Overview* to get the metrics collected by the agent.

     ![Alt Text](https://raw.github.com/AndyL77/hiring-engineers/solutions-engineer/img/Dashbaord-Systemoverview.png)